A Basic SISO Exmaple.

 With the templates and frequency domain specifications we can now compute

 the Horowitz-Sidi (H-S) bounds.
-First we create a qdesign
+First we create a qdesign object which will

 facilitates the bounds creation and loop shaping design.